Island

 What types of seafood are commonly found on Cayman Islands menus?

-Conch, lobster, grouper, snapper, mahi-mahi, and tuna are all popular choices.
-Many restaurants offer fresh catch-of-the-day specials, depending on what’s in season.
+Conch, lobster, grouper, snapper, mahi-mahi, and tuna are staples.
+Many restaurants showcase fresh catch-of-the-day specials based on availability.

 Are there options for vegetarians and vegans in waterfront restaurants?